 22.1.
 Bereavement leave.
-In the event of a death in the immediate family (spouse, parent, child, sibling, grandchild or grandparent, mother or father-in-law, sister/brother-in-law, and/or any individuals living in the employees personal household), the employee may take up to three consecutive calendar days off with pay to make funeral arrangements if necessary and to attend the funeral at no charge to the employee.
-Additional leave is, at the employee’s option, charged to either sick leave, vacation leave, or leave without pay.
-Additional leave may be granted by the Fire Chief at his discretion. eave with pay of up to a shift may be granted when an employee serves as a pallbearer.
+In the event of a death in the immediate family (spouse, parent, foster-parent, child, foster-child, sibling, grandchild or grandparent, mother or father-in-law, sister/brother-in-law, any individuals living in the employees personal household, or any other person with whom the employee is or was in a relationship of in loco parentis), the employee may take up to three consecutive calendar days (e.g., a Monday, Tuesday, Wednesday) off with pay for the hours they would have normally been scheduled during that time to make funeral arrangements if necessary and to attend the funeral at no charge to the employee.
+The employee may take additional bereavement leave up to a total of two calendar weeks.
+Additional leave may be granted by the Fire Chief at his discretion.
+Bereavement leave after the first three consecutive days will be charged to either sick leave, vacation leave, or leave without pay, as directed by the employee.
+All bereavement leave must be completed within sixty (60) days of the date on which the employee receive notice of the death of a family member.
+Additional leave with pay of up to a normal duty shift may be granted when an employee serves as a pallbearer at the funeral on that day or that is required for extended travel for a funeral on a prior or subsequent day of the normal duty shift.

 22.2.
 Family Medical Leave shall be granted as provided by law.

 22.3.
 Military Leave shall be granted as provided by law.

+TA: 04-18-17

 23.0.
 Witness or Jury Duty

 23.1.
 Employees will not suffer a loss in salary when required to attend jury duty.
 The employee shall advise the District of all fees received for jury duty for normal days of work.
 These fees will be deducted from the employee’s gross income.
 Employees subpoenaed as a witness as a result of their official duties or if they are required to appear in court as a witness for the District, all such time shall be considered as hours worked and paid in accordance with the policies of the District.
-Employees will be expected to report to work when less than the normal shift is required for jury duty or witness duties during their normal shift.
+Employees will be expected to report to work when less than the normal duty shift is required for jury duty or witness duties during their normal duty shift.
 This provision does not include any payment for court attendance for personal legal business or actions against the District.

+TA: 04-18-17

 24.0.
 Leave without Pay